miararoy/feature_store/README.md

 2. using pickling of etl (tried, impl. took too much time so I dropped it)
 3. train models on feature store
 4. Authentication and security
-5. Idempotency: hash the query with HMAC to make sure identical queries are saved to database
+5. Idempotency: hash the query with HMAC to make sure identical queries are not saved to database
 6. query cache - if query is performed a lot, cache it as view in a faster database

 # Architecture